 Back home in the U.S., Sawyer reported from New Orleans on the devastating aftermath of Hurricane Katrina in the fall of 2005.
 She also conducted a live, exclusive interview with President George W. Bush in the midst of widespread criticism of his Administration's handling of the storm.

-On September 11, 2001, Ms. Sawyer, along with Charles Gibson, began the network's award-winning coverage of the attacks on the World Trade Center and the Pentagon.
-In the days that followed, Ms. Sawyer reported live from Ground Zero and later interviewed more than 60 widows who gave birth after the World Trade Center disaster.
+On September 11, 2001, along with Charles Gibson, Sawyer began the network's award-winning coverage of the attacks on the World Trade Center and the Pentagon.
+In the days that followed she reported live from Ground Zero, and later interviewed more than 60 widows who gave birth after the World Trade Center disaster.

-Ms. Sawyer's reporting has been recognized with numerous awards including duPonts, Emmys, Peabodys, the grand prize of the premier Investigative Reporters and Editors Association, an IRTS Lifetime Achievement Award, and the USC Distinguished Achievement in Journalism Award.
-In 1997, she was inducted into the Television Academy of Hall of Fame.
+Sawyer's reporting has been recognized with numerous awards, including duPonts, Emmys, Peabodys, the grand prize of the premier Investigative Reporters and Editors Association, an IRTS Lifetime Achievement Award, and the USC Distinguished Achievement in Journalism Award.
+In 1997 she was inducted into the Television Academy Hall of Fame.

-Ms. Sawyer joined ABC News in February 1989 as co-anchor of "Primetime."
-In addition to that role, she was named co-anchor of "Good Morning America" in January 1999 and held the post until taking over the "World News" anchor chair in December 2009.
-In August 2009, "GMA" was recognized with its third consecutive Emmy Award for Outstanding Morning program.
+Sawyer joined ABC News in February 1989 as co-anchor of ?Primetime.?
+In addition to that role, she was named co-anchor of ?Good Morning America? in January 1999, and held the post until taking over the ?World News? anchor chair in December 2009.
+In August 2009, ?GMA? was recognized with its third consecutive Emmy Award for Outstanding Morning program.